 Mix above ingredients and roll into balls.
 Put in cake pan.
 Pour 1 can mushroom soup diluted with 1 can water over the salmon balls.
-Green peppers may be added, to taste.
-Cook 30 minutes at 350 degrees F.

 Cook fettuccine according to package directions.
 Meanwhile, in a large skillet, saute the broccoli, onion, green pepper, and garlic in 2 tablespoons butter until vegetables are tender.